bluephosphor/phosphora/README.md

-### Technologies used: <span style="color:green">GML</span> | <span style="color:gray">GLSL</span>

-<a class="source-link" target="_blank" href="https://github.com/bluephosphor/phosphora-2-3">[Source]</a>

 ![Phosphora](https://bluephosphor.github.io/portfolio/asset/img/projects/phos_header.gif)

 My main Game Maker project!
 I've been working on this on and off for a few years now when I have the time.
 Some key technical features I've built for this include.

 #### Procedural level generation

-- Several level generation algorithms were written for use in various areas, including Drunken Walk, Cellular Automata, and even a custom Maze generator using a Recursive Backtracking algorithm.
+- Several level generation algorithms were written for use in various areas, including Drunken Walk, Cellular Automata, and even a custom Maze generator using an iterative Depth-First-Search algorithm.

 ![Some generated-maps](https://bluephosphor.github.io/portfolio/asset/img/projects/phos_maps.png)
-<div class="img-footer">Ordered: Cellular Automata, Drunken Walk, Recursive Backtracking Maze</div>
+<div class="img-footer">Ordered: Cellular Automata, Drunken Walk, Depth-First-Search Maze</div>

 #### State Machines and Enemy AI